WaylonWalker/waylonwalker.com/pages/blog/how-i-deploy-2021.md

 ## Part 3 How it's deployed

-This part might be a ton of code coming quick.
+This part might be a lot of code coming quick.

 * Show how it comes together
 * Link to the slides